Parylene in Extreme Temperatures

 As temperature increases, materials degrade, and Parylene coatings are no different.
 Each type has a temperature limit that, when reached, can shorten the life of the coating.
 As Parylene reaches the end of its lifecycle, it becomes less flexible and more brittle forming cracks that may allow corrosive ingress, putting your product at risk.

-To reduce the risk of coating failures caused by temperature extremes, let your coating provider know what you expect and what your project specifications are.
+To reduce the risk of coating failures caused by temperature extremes, let your coating provider know what you expect and your project specifications.

-The Parylenes’ melting points are very high, above typical solder and other circuit board materials, so when temperatures increase, melting is not an issue.
+The Parylenes’ melting points are very high, above typical solder and other circuit board materials, so melting is not an issue when temperatures increase.
 However, when certain temperatures are reached, the Parylenes transition from a more ordered/crystalline state to a more amorphous/plastic state.
 When Parylene is heating or cooling during this transition, its possible to cause mechanical stress on components, but in all practicality, the stress is minimal and rarely affects the product.

 In cases of high temperature, most of the Parylenes undergo oxidation.
 Exposure to oxygen and heat causes microscopic cracks in most Parylene films, which can become severe enough to cause visible cracks to the naked eye.
 Once formed, a crack can potentially expose the product to possible corrosion and contamination, which is problematic.
 Due to their chemical structures, Parylenes N, C, D, and VT-4 are susceptible to cracks under these circumstances.
 However, Parylene AF-4 can survive much higher temperatures than the other types.
 When oxygen isn’t present, all of the Parylenes can handle much higher temperatures.

 Read Dr. Clancy’s other articles on Parylene optical properties and Parylene thickness